baleada/docs/src/prose/logic/identifying-ui-logic.md

 Across each of these components, the code that implements this collection of array-navigating behaviors is more or less the same.
 But when you're using Baleada Logic, you don't have to write or install the same array-navigating code separately for each one of those components.

-Instead, you just build your array of images, dropdown options, years/months/days, or playing cards, and you pass the array to the constructor of `Navigable`—one of Baleada Logic's classes—to create an instance of the `Navigable` class.
+Instead, you just build your array of images, dropdown options, years/months/days, or playing cards, and you pass the array to the constructor of `Navigateable`—one of Baleada Logic's classes—to create an instance of the `Navigateable` class.

-The `Navigable` class has all the methods you need to navigate forward, backward, to a specific item, or even to a random item.
+The `Navigateable` class has all the methods you need to navigate forward, backward, to a specific item, or even to a random item.
 Its methods for moving forward and backward can handle custom increments (e.g. moving forward 3 cards in solitaire) and can loop around to the beginning or end of the array (both features are optional based on parameters you pass to the method when it's called).

 Array navigation is on the simpler end of the UI logic spectrum, but it's a great example of logic that can easily get tangled up and repeated inside seemingly unrelated components instead of being extracted into something more reusable and feature-complete.